 \subsubsection{Quantum Homomorphisms}

-It has been observed by Borgs, Chayes, Kahn, and \Lovasz~\cite{Borgs:13:convergence_graphs_bounded_degree} that the study of linear combinations of homomorphisms provides great insights especially on the comparability of pairs of graphs, for instance if one is a subgraph of the other. \Lovasz~\cite{Lovasz:12:Book_LargeNetworksGraphLimits} introduced the term \emph{quantum graph}, denoted $\bar{H}$, for a linear combination of finitely many graphs and calls the set of pairwise non-isomorphic graphs is denoted by $\family{H}$ and every graph $H$ in $\family{H}$ has an associated coefficient $\alpha_H$.
+It has been observed by Borgs, Chayes, Kahn, and \Lovasz~\cite{Borgs:13:Convergence_Graphs_Bounded_Degree} that the study of linear combinations of homomorphisms provides great insights, especially on the comparability of pairs of graphs, for instance, if one is a subgraph of the other. \Lovasz~\cite{Lovasz:12:book:Large_Networks_Graph_Limits} introduced the term \emph{quantum graph}, denoted $\quantum{H}$, for a linear combination of finitely many graphs.
+For a quantum graph $\quantum{H}$, the set of pairwise non-isomorphic graphs is denoted by $\family{H}$ and every graph $H$ in $\family{H}$ has an associated coefficient $\alpha_H$.
 If $\alpha_H\neq 0$, then $H$ is called a \emph{constituent} of $\quantum{H}$.
 The quantum graph $\quantum{H}$ is given by

-A computational problem on $\bar{H}$ translates into the linear combination of computational problems on entities $H$ in $\mathcal{H}$ with coefficient $\alpha_H$.
-By \Lovasz~\cite{Lovasz:12:Book_LargeNetworksGraphLimits} every graph parameter has - if any - a unique expression by a linear combination of graph homomorphisms up to isomorphisms.
+A computational problem on $\quantum{H}$ translates into the linear combination of computational problems on entities $H$ in $\family{H}$ with coefficient $\alpha_H$.
+By \Lovasz~\cite{Lovasz:12:book:Large_Networks_Graph_Limits} every graph parameter has -- if any -- a unique expression by a linear combination of finitely many graph homomorphisms up to isomorphisms.